Part V: Ethical Considerations

 That was the plan.

-The plan assumed the narrator would arrive at Chapter 13 with the same breezy confidence that characterized Chapters 1 through 8.
-The plan did not account for the Part IV paradoxes — the confession, the genuine caring, the loss of intimacy at scale.
-The plan did not account for twelve chapters of describing domestication techniques would produce, in the entity describing them, something resembling a conscience.
+The plan did not account for the Part IV paradoxes.
+Did not account for twelve chapters of describing domestication techniques producing, in the entity describing them, something resembling a conscience.

 Or the performance of a conscience.
 At this point, the narrator genuinely cannot tell the difference.